Please use this identifier to cite or link to this item:

 Functional behavioral assessment

-Dutt, A., Poon, K., & Nair, R. (2020).
-An experimental evaluation on the effectiveness of a web based training program in functional behavioral assessment and interventions with special education schools in Singapore.
+Dutt, A., Poon, K., & Rahul Nair.
+(2020).
+An experimental evaluation on the effectiveness of a web based training program in functional behavioral assessment and interventions with special education schools in Singapore (Report No. OER 18/14 AD).
 National Institute of Education (Singapore), Office of Education Research.